apostillado apostillado

 Which documents require an apostille?

-Documents commonly requiring an apostille include birth certificates, diplomas, marriage licenses, and powers of attorney.
+Documents commonly requiring an apostille include birth certificates, diplomas, marriage licenses, an online notary, and powers of attorney.
 The process ensures these documents are legally valid in countries that are parties to the Hague Apostille Convention.

 What are the steps in the apostillado process?